-At Dixons Trinity Academy, we believe that the entitlement to a broad, balanced, relevant and differentiated curriculum is a right for all and should not be constrained by age, gender, creed, race, physical disability, special education need or vulnerability.
-This entitlement should be delivered by trained personnel, committed to maximum inclusion, who are able to provide a happy, sensitive, secure and developmental environment in which all individuals are encouraged and enabled to undertake self-development, selfadvocacy, respect for self, respect for others and respect for the environment.
+At Dixons Trinity, we believe that the entitlement to a broad, balanced, relevant and differentiated curriculum is a right for all and should not be constrained by age, gender, creed, race, physical disability, special education need or vulnerability.
+This entitlement should be delivered by trained personnel, committed to maximum inclusion, who are able to provide a happy, sensitive, secure and developmental environment in which all individuals are encouraged and enabled to undertake self-development, self-advocacy, respect for self, respect for others and respect for the environment.
 Equality of opportunity, thoughtful and effective assessment and testing, parental involvement and a variety of teaching and learning styles appropriate to the needs of the individual and the subject matter should be integral to the planning of educational provision for all students.
 We are committed to ensuring that every student who is in difficult circumstances gets the extra support that is needed, without stigma or prejudice.
 All students are equally valued.
 High standards of behaviour and moral values are set for all whilst appreciating that not all students will already have the ability to meet them without support and structure.

 At Dixons Trinity Academy, students are supported by a holistic pastoral department called Mountain Rescue.
 Mountain Rescue is made up of the heads of year (HoYs), Individual Needs Co-ordinator (INCo / SENCo), Academy Nurse and a team of Mountain Rescue Mentors, and provides a holistic approach to meeting the needs of all students at the Academy.
 The Mountain Rescue department replaces a number of departments that would be found within a traditional school structure; SEND, medical / first aid, pastoral, behaviour, and safeguarding, as well as others.
 This ensures a joined up approach to meeting the needs of every child and the whole child.
+In addition, the academy has an Accessibility Plan that can be found on the academy website.